The Scintilla Way: A Framework of Skillsets for Changemakers

 Self-Awareness & Emotional Maturity: The ability to recognise our own patterns, triggers, and biases is fundamental to impact as a changemaker.
 Without this, we risk unconsciously reproducing harmful dynamics even as we try to transform them.

-4. Soul Work
+4. To Tend to Soul Work

 Navigating Grief & Dark Nights of the Soul: As we face ecological collapse, social fragmentation, and personal loss, the ability to move through grief rather suppress it becomes essential.
 This involves developing practices that help us process collective and personal sorrow, finding meaning and purpose even in darkness.